sweechew91/SMU-MSDS-6306/MSDS Homework/README.md

 # MSDS Homework
-A repository to store the files for Unit 4 homework
+A directory to store the files for Unit 4 homework

 ### More information of the individual files

 "Assignment04.pdf" - Unit 4 Homework Assignment questions assigned by Professor John Santerre

 "MSDS 6306_Unit 4 Assignment.Rmd" - R Markdown script for Unit 4 Assignment that includes question 1-3